qtnc/swan/docs/language-syntax.md

 ## Import and export
-The general syntax of import is: import *source* for *sourceName* as *destinationName*, ...
+The general syntax of import is: import *destination* in *source*.

 - *source* is the place from where to import.
 It's typically a constant string indicating a file name to load.
-- *sourceName* is the name to import from in the source mapping
+- *destination* is typically a destructuring expression to take what  you are interested in from the imported mapping.
-- *destinationName* is the name of the variable to which the imported symbol will be affected to

 For exemple, by writing:
-`import 'file.swan' for src as dest` would load the file file.swan, search for an export named src, and put the imported symbol into the dest variable.
+`import {src: dest} in 'file.swan'` would load the file file.swan, search for an export named src, and put the imported symbol into the dest variable.
 After this statement, you can use dest as a regular local variable.
 A matching export written in file.swan could be èxport something as src`.

-Multiple symbols can naturally be imported at once from the same source with a comma-separated list: `import source for A as first, B as second, C as third, ...`.
-Of course, the as clause can be omited, in which case the destination and source name are identical.
+Simplifications used in map destructuring can of course be used in import, too.
+If the source name is the same as the destination name, `import {sth: sth} in 'file'` can be written `import {sth} in 'file'`.
+This is the most common case, since usually the name of the imported element is kept unchanged.

 Import can also be used as an expression.
-In this case, `for` and `as` can't be used and a map is returned.
+In this case a map is returned.
 This can be useful for dynamic imports, i.e. `var file = 'some.swan', map = import file`.

 To be able to import symbols from another source, they have to be explicitly exported first.
 The export keyword can be used in several ways: